webthreenyc/submityourtalk/speakers.md

 - Startup or company pitches.

 We've found that the best talks tell a story, we encourage you to get creative!
 Browse past [accepted talks](https://github.com/brooklynjs/brooklynjs.github.io/issues?q=is%3Aissue+label%3Aaccepted+is%3Aclosed) to get ideas and inspiration.

+The only requirement is the subject of the talk:

+- Interfaces with a decentralized technology.
+Examples include IPFS, Arweave, Solana, Uniswap.
+- Describes mechanics of web3 actions / technologies.
+Examples, how MEV works, a new quadratic bonding curve implementation, what a ZK-rollup does.
+- Is a decentralized technology.
+Examples, you wrote a blockchain, rollup or system that decentralizes data from a centralized source.

 ## What do speakers get?